How to convert HEIC to JPG: The ultimate 2023 guide

 Clean up.
 As we’ve mentioned, JPGs take more space than HEICs, so you can expect your storage to shrink.
 This is why we recommend getting rid of clutter before you start converting.
 Make sure you don’t waste space on redundant HEIC images such as duplicates and similar photos with Gemini, a clever duplicate finder for Mac.

 Gemini can scan your folder, or even multiple folders, for similar files and duplicates.
 You can clean up automatically — in this case, Gemini will use its smartness to pick the HEICs that you don’t need and delete them.
 There’s also an option to review the duplicates that Gemini has found before deleting anything.

 How to convert HEIC file to JPG with Photos

-As the most popular photo viewing and editing app among Mac users, Photos, which is a continuation of both iPhoto and Aperture, could be the place where you interact with HEIC files the most.
+As the most popular photo viewing and editing app among Mac users, Photos is probably the place where you interact with HEIC files the most.
 Luckily, Photos gives you two ways to change HEIC to JPG.

 First, if you’ve transferred some HEIC images from your iPhone to your Photos library, you could simply drag and drop them to your Desktop or any other Mac folder, and they will automatically convert to JPGs.

 Second, Photos gives you quite a bit of control over exporting images, so you can simply convert HEIC to JPG files while exporting them and set your exact preferences for quality, color profile, etc: